DUNE-DAQ/appfwk/docs/README.md

 ### The `init` function

 Already touched upon above, this function takes a `data_t` instance (i.e., JSON) to tell it what objects to make persistent over the DAQ module's lifetime.
-A very common example of this is the construction of the queues which will pipe data into and out of an instance of the DAQ module.
+A very common example of this is the construction of the `iomanager` connections which will pipe data into and out of an instance of the DAQ module.
 A description of this common use case will illustrate a couple of very important aspects of DAQ module programming.

-When a DAQ module writer wants to bring data into a DAQ module, they'll want to pop data off a queue via the [`DAQSource` class](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQSource.hpp), and when they want to send data out of a DAQ module they'll want to push it onto a queue via the [`DAQSink` class](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQSink.hpp).
-Typically instances of these classes aren't "hardwired" into the DAQ module through creation in the constructor.
-Instead, they get built in the call to `init` based on the JSON configuration `init` receives .
+When a DAQ module writer wants to communicate with other DAQ modules, they use the [`iomanager`](https://dune-daq-sw.readthedocs.io/en/latest/packages/iomanager/#connectionid-connectionref).
+The `iomanager` Sender and Receiver objects needed by a DAQ Module get built in the call to `init` based on the JSON configuration `init` receives .
 A definition of `init`, then, can look like the following:
 ```
 void MyDaqModule::init(const data_t& init_data) {
-    auto qi = appfwk::queue_index(init_data, {"name_of_required_input_queue"});
+    auto ci = appfwk::connection_index(init_data, {"name_of_required_input"});
-    m_required_input_queue_ptr.reset(new dunedaq::appfwk::DAQSource<MyType_t>(qi["name_of_required_input_queue"].inst));
+    m_required_input_ptr = dunedaq::get_iom_receiver(qi["name_of_required_input"]));
 }
 ```
-In the code above, the call to `queue_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/src/DAQModuleHelper.cpp), returns a map which connects the names of queues with structs which reference the queues.
-It will throw an exception if any provided names don't appear - so in this case, if `name_of_required_input_queue` isn't found in `init_data`, an exception will be thrown.
-If the name is found, then `m_required_input_queue_ptr`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
-When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType_t` off of the queue pointed to by `m_required_input_queue_ptr` for processing.
+In the code above, the call to `connection_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/src/DAQModuleHelper.cpp), returns a map which connects the names of connections with the `ConnectionRef` objects consumed by `IOManager`.
+It will throw an exception if any provided names don't appear - so in this case, if `name_of_required_input` isn't found in `init_data`, an exception will be thrown.
+If the name is found, then `m_required_input_ptr`, which here is an `std::shared_ptr_` to a `iomanager::Receiver` of `MyType_t`s, gets pointed to the appropriate `Receiver`.
+When the DAQ enters the running state, we could have `MyDaqModule` receive `MyType_t` instances from `m_required_input_ptr` for processing.

-For a JSON file which (among other things) defines queues, see [this example](https://github.com/DUNE-DAQ/flxlibs/blob/15e256c0df102b1fc93802e9ed79a7cfd8c0ea4a/test/felix_wib2_readout.json), where the two main things defined in the JSON for a queue are (1) its capacity (the maximum number of elements it can hold) and (2) the kind of queue it is.
-The two primary queue options for DAQ running are "FollySPSCQueue" (Single Producer Single Consumer) and "FollyMPMCQueue" (Multiple Producer Multiple Consumer), both implemented originally for Facebook but found useful for DUNE.

 ### The `do_conf` function